-AREC recommended deleting the entirety of 509(f).
-We agree with deleting subparts 1 and 2.
-We have informed AREC that we believe there are some practical benefits to retaining-with some tweaks-subsections (3) and (4) but moving them up into for 509(e)(2).
+We also agreed with deleting subparts 1 and 2 from subsection f.
+We previously informed AREC that we believed there are some practical benefits to retaining-with some tweaks-subsections (3) and (4) but moving them up into the body of this section.
 The three AREC members that we spoke with agreed with this change.
-They also agreed that many practitioners would benefit from providing the statutory references.
+They originally agreed that many practitioners would benefit from providing the statutory references.

-Thus, we recommend that 509(e)(2) include three slight revisions from AREC's recommendation.
-First, we think it should cover "health care information" rather than "medical information;" that change is reflected in the orange font below.
-Second, we think it would be helpful to identify the two laws that most commonly apply to the question; this change is highlighted in green.
-Third, we recommend retaining former subparts (f)(3) and (f)(4), with the additional revision of the word consent to authorization; that change is highlighted in yellow.
+Thus, we originally recommended that 509(f) include three slight revisions from AREC's recommendation.
+First, we suggested that it should cover "health care information" rather than "medical information because it is broader;" that change is reflected in the orange font below.
+Second, we suggested that it would be helpful to identify the two laws that most commonly apply to the question; this change is highlighted in green.
+Third, we suggested retaining former subparts (f)(3) and (f)(4), with the additional revision of the word consent to authorization; that change is highlighted in yellow.
 We believe it would be helpful to advise practitioners that an authorization may be revoked.